JonathanZWhite/ParticleSystem/README.md

 `node app`

 ###Notes
 In order for Three.js to run, a web server has to be running.
-Also, a demo can be found @ http://jonathanwhite.github.com/particle-system
+A demo can be found at http://jonathanzwhite.github.io/particle-system/